-You are assigned an advisor within your program of study.
-To find your assigned advisor, login to myWebAdvisor and view your profile.
+To find your assigned advisor, log into the myWebAdvisor site and view your profile.

-First you need to attend an orientation/registration session.
-Orientation will introduce you to your program of study and what courses you need to take during your first semester.
+Your first step will be to attend an orientation session introducing you to your program of study and the classes you’ll need to take during your first semester.
 Orientation can be completed in person or online.
-To sign up, contact your Student Success Coach or go to admissions.
+To sign up, contact your advisor.

 Your Academic Records

-Access to your academic records is protected through a law known as Family Rights and Privacy Act of 1974 or FERPA.
-Advisors maintain strict adherence to FERPA and limit access to your academic records to you alone, unless you give written permission to do otherwise.
-For more information on FERPA, see Student Rights and Responsibilities (also listed in the current catalog.)
-A FERPA parent resource is available at College Parents of America.
+Access to your academic records is protected through the Family Rights and Privacy Act (FERPA) of 1974.
+Advisors maintain strict adherence to FERPA and limit academic records access to you alone unless you give written permission to do otherwise.
+A FERPA parent resource is available at the College Parents of America website.

-If you are enrolled in at least 12 hours you are considered a full-time student, but 16 semester hours is considered the normal course load.
-If you’re planning to take more than 18 hours, please see your advisor.
-The Vice President of Learning authorizes any advisor to approve a course load of up to 20 hours if you have an overall GPA of 3.0 or higher.
-If you have a GPA of less than 3.0 or if you want to take more than 20 hours, you need to get approval from the Vice President of Learning or the Vice President of Student Success and Enrollment Management.
-However, permission is not necessary when you are registering for the specific course load designated in your occupational program of study.
-To gain sophomore status at the college, you must earn a minimum of 32 credit hours.
+Please see your advisor if you’re planning to take more than 18 hours.
+The vice president of Learning authorizes advisors to approve a course load of up to 20 hours if you have an overall grade-point average (GPA) of 3.0 or higher.
+If your GPA is lower than 3.0, or if you want to take more than 20 hours, you’ll need to get approval from the vice president of Learning or the vice president of Student Success and Enrollment Management.
+Permission isn’t necessary when registering for the specific course load designated in your occupational program of study.

-Although you can take up to 18 hours, it is not advisable considering a number of factors like family responsibilities, extracurricular activities, work schedules, and study time.
-You should expect to study 2 hours for every hour of class time.
-For example, if you take a course with 3 lecture hours in a week, you would have to study for 6 hours a week outside of class.
-Your advisor can assist you with your course planning, but it is up to you to manage your time wisely.
+When deciding how many semester hours to take, please first consider factors like family responsibilities, extracurricular activities, work schedules and study time.
+You should expect to study two hours for every hour of class time.
+For example, if you take a course with three lecture hours in a week, you may have to study for six hours a week outside of class.
+Your advisor can assist you with course planning, but it’s up to you to manage your time wisely.

 The following course load is recommended for working students: